maZang/PokeSnowdown/Documentation/How to Add an NPC.md

 \*\*\*Please remember to cite the source you are using in the README.MD file under image sources!!!

-Put the link to the specific image you are using as well as a link to the artists deviant art page.
-Also contact the artists through deviant art / email them if they put one to let them know you are using their images.
+Put the link to the specific image you are using as well as a link to the artist's deviant art page.
+Also contact the artists through deviant art / email to let them know you are using their images.
 Ask for permission first and if they say no, please change the images.

 Here is a template deviant art note you can use.
-Note sign up for a deviant art account before doing this step of course.
+You will sign up for a deviant art account before doing this step.

 Deviant Art Email Template -